aws-samples/building-frog-junction-technical-guide/README.md

 ## Contents

-├── AWS                 # Source code for AWS resources ├── Assets              # Editable assets, source files │   ├── Animations      # Unity animation files
+├── AWS                 # Source code for AWS resources
+├── Assets              # Editable assets, source files
+│   ├── Animations      # Unity animation files
 │   ├── Prefabs         # Unity prefabs
 │   ├── Scenes          # Unity scene definition files
-│   ├── Scripts         # All scripts and scriptable assets needed to build the client │   └── Textures        # Images used by the game
+│   ├── Scripts         # All scripts and scriptable assets needed to build the client
+│   └── Textures        # Images used by the game
 ├── Packages            # Unity packages folder
 └── ProjectSettings     # Unity project folder

 ## Security

-See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information.
+See [CONTRIBUTING](CONTRIBUTING.md#security-issue-notifications) for more information

 ## License

 This project is licensed under the Apache-2.0 License.